Giwayume/godot-svg/README.md

 ***Animation***

-Animating styling attributes that cause the shape of an element to change (such as `stroke-dasharray`, `d`, `r`) will cause the entire shape to be recalculated which can become expensive on a large scale.
+[Note: svg animation not yet implemented] Animating styling attributes that cause the shape of an element to change (such as `stroke-dasharray`, `d`, `r`) will cause the entire shape to be recalculated which can become expensive on a large scale.
 Animating masked or clip-path shapes regenerates viewport textures on the CPU each frame, which is even more expensive.

 ***Basic Shapes***